Apple Cider Vinegar for Cats: Cat UTI Home Remedy

 Want to skip the talk and go straight to the remedy?
 Click here.

 When you’re desperate for something that will save your cat from a potentially deadly urethral blockage, apple cider vinegar is one home remedy that might actually help.
-For hundreds of years, apple cider vinegar has been a popular home remedy for UTI and other feline lower urinary tract disease.
-It’s safe, healthy, and after reading hundreds of accounts from people who have treated their cat’s FLUTD with ACV, I’m convinced that it’s a remedy worth trying.
+For hundreds of years, apple cider vinegar has been a popular home remedy for UTI and other feline lower urinary tract diseases.
+It’s safe, healthy, and after reading hundreds of accounts from people who have treated their cat’s feline lower urinary tract disease (FLUTD) with ACV, I’m convinced that it’s a remedy worth trying.
 In fact, during my cat’s two bouts with FLUTD, apple cider vinegar was our go-to treatment.

-Naturally, when your cat has a urinary tract problem, it becomes difficult and often painful for them to urinate.
+When your cat has a urinary tract problem, it becomes difficult and often painful for them to urinate.
 If the case is severe, they will not be able to pass any urine at all.
 A blockage is a terrifying situation.
-I know from personal experience how frightening it is to see your cat incapable of passing urine, knowing that it’s only a matter of time that blockage will lead to death.
-That’s why it’s so important to find a way to prevent and treat this all-too-common health issue.
+I know from personal experience how frightening it is to see your cat incapable of passing urine.

 The thing that’s scary about FLUTD is that it can show up very quickly and needs to be treated immediately.
 When this happens, toxins will build up in the cat’s body fast.
 The kidneys are no longer filtering them out of the cat’s system.
 If your cat isn’t treated, they can die within 24 hours.
 Some of the first symptoms are urinating outside of the litter box, straining to urinate, blood in the urine, excessive licking of the genitals, and crying in the litter box.

 For now, the jury is still out on this question.